-The Yankees signed third baseman Nelson Gomez as part of their big 2014 International Free Agent spending spree.
+The Yankees signed third baseman Nelson Gomez for $2.25 million as part of their big 2014 International Free Agent spending spree.
 At the time, Gomez was ranked as the second-best prospect in the IFA class by MLB.com and ranked sixth on Baseball America’s list.

 Gomez made his professional debut during the 2015 season in the Rookie-level Dominican Summer League.
 In 58 games, he hit .243/.350/.435 with nine doubles, a triple and 11 home runs.
 He drove in 55 runs and walked 34 times, but struck out 66 times in 230 at-bats.